Summer Moon’s night of “Hope and Glory”

 The audience enjoys stirring traditional flag waving and singing along with those old favourites, Land of Hope and Glory, Jerusalem and Rule Britannia.

-This year we have a truly amazing soloist joining the orchestra: Jayden Lamcellari, on the cello.
-He is sixteen years of age and has already had an amazing musical career – full details in the concert programme on the night.
+In June 2019 we had a truly amazing soloist joining the orchestra: Jayden Lamcellari, on the cello.
+He is sixteen years of age and has already had an amazing musical career.

 BEETHOVEN – Egmont Overture